Suck a paperclip up your nose!

 Scalosian water.
 Gibberene's New Accelerator.
 The Night of

-I notice that our personal time-sense is societal.
-NYC-speed is the
+I notice that our personal time-sense is "socialized" into us,

 opposite of "island time."
 When I'm alone, I can push myself to perform

 all everyday tasks much faster until until "faster" becomes habitual and

 unnoticed, but then I get huge amounts of work done, and it takes forever

 for the clock to get to lunchtime.
 It feels like really waking up,

 at least until it starts being normal.
 My usual body movements become

 tiring, and I find it's much easier to move in curves rather than